splunk/splunk-connect-for-snmp/docs/bestpractices.md

 | eval out = if(out_delta<0,((max+out_delta)*8/(5*60*1000*1000*1000)),(out_delta)*8/(5*60*1000*1000*1000))
 | timechart span=5m avg(in) AS in, avg(out) AS out by ifAlias
 ```

+### Polling authentication errors

+#### Unknown USM user
+In case of polling SNMPv3 devices, `Unknown USM user` error suggests wrong username.
+Verify
+that the kubernetes secret with the correct username has been created ([SNMPv3 configuration](configuration/snmpv3-configuration.md)).

+#### Wrong SNMP PDU digest
+In case of polling SNMPv3 devices, `Wrong SNMP PDU digest` error suggests wrong authentication key.
+Verify
+that the kubernetes secret with the correct authentication key has been created ([SNMPv3 configuration](configuration/snmpv3-configuration.md)).

+#### No SNMP response received before timeout
+`No SNMP response received before timeout` error might have several root causes.
+Some of them are:

+- wrong device IP or port
+- SNMPv2c wrong community string
+- SNMPv3 wrong privacy key

 ### "Field is immutable" error during helm upgrade

 ```